davidbooth-dev/express-webpack/README.md

 - npm test - to run the tests
 - npm coverage - for a coverage report

-Works Great - many thanks to @bengrunfield
+Works Great - many thanks to @bengrunfeld